From use case to data space, a bottom-up data space design framework leveraging Data Products (Data in Brief article)

 • Ensure harmonised discoverability capabilities so that local and regional data offers can be easily found on a European level.

-In this context, the architecture considers and complements the wider European efforts toward an Interlinking Layer, which acts as a conceptual bridge to connect different data systems and facilitate finding and accessing mobility and transport data across different sources.
+In this context, the architecture considers and complements the wider European efforts toward an Interlinking Layer, which acts as a conceptual bridge to connect different data systems and facilitate the finding and accessing of mobility and transport data across different sources.

-This thorough testing process focused on stacks built around major European data space initiatives, specifically including:
+The thorough testing process focused on stacks built around major European data space initiatives, specifically including:

-The resulting architecture and the detailed learnings from this evaluation are highly valuable, providing a key resource for other organisations and projects operating in the mobility data space.
-This technical work greatly enhances the potential for reuse and replicability across Europe.
 To ensure the architecture fits real use cases, the team worked closely with the project’s local implementation sites across Europe.
 These partners shared their plans, data sources, infrastructure, and challenges, allowing the project to identify common needs and future-proof solutions.
-These insights not only validate the technical direction of deployEMDS, but also help guide the next steps in building and testing the system.
+These insights not only helped validate the technical direction of deployEMDS, but also help guide the next steps in building and testing the system.

 What comes next?